 - Worktops for preparing your food;

-Stone barbecues often come without grids and can easily weigh over 400 kg!
+Stone barbecues usually come without grids and can still easily weigh over 400 kg!

 Whether you end up selecting a wood, gas or electric barbecue, your choice should be based on the four following criteria:

-- Cookingsurface size; barbecues on trolleys or those made of stone offer a larger cooking surface;
+- Size of the cooking surface; barbecues on trolleys or those made of stone offer a larger cooking surface;

 - Heating power;